 If you have made a decision about the specialty you would like to pursue, maker sure your chosen college or university offers you access to experienced faculty members who share your passion.
 If you still do not know which area of human services you would like to specialize in, investigate programs that allow you to explore lots of options before committing to a concentration.

-Certificate programs allow professionals to expand their skills in a specific area without forcing them to commit to a full degree program.
+Certificate programs allow professionals to expand their skills in a specific area without forcing them to commit to a full social science degree program in human services.
 Associate degrees allow recent high school graduates to gain the minimum amount of specialized skills to gain an entry-level position in the human services field.
-Students can usually transfer credits from their certificate or Associate's programs toward a full Bachelor's degree when they decide to pursue further study.
+Students can usually transfer credits from their certificate or associate programs toward a full Bachelor's degree when they decide to pursue further study.

 Certificate programs for the human services field include: Certificate in Early Childhood Education, Certificate in Substance Abuse Counseling, Certificate as a Child Development Associate, Certificate as a Home Visitor Child Development Associate, and Certificate in Human Services.